At Reach children learn to;

 Long Term Plans

 Reach provide pupils in year 2 and 6 to sit the SATS whilst at Reach.
 This is organised with their referring school and their results will shared with both schools.
 Due to Covid 19 all SATS exams were cancelled until Summer 2021.
-Phonics testing for year 1 and retakes for year 2 pupils will occur within the Autumn term of 2020 for pupil's who have been submitted to sit the test.
+Phonics testing for year 1 and retakes for year 2 pupils occurred within the Autumn term of 2020 for pupil's who have been submitted to sit the test.

 SATs data and national test results are not on our website.
 As we are a small school it would be possible to clearly identify individual pupil's results.
 For national test results please contact the office or headteacher.